-Capital expenditure for 2014 amounted to € 104.5 mil.
-An amount of € 6.7 mil. has been expended in Megalopolis, out of which € 1.4 mil. relates to belt conveyor's extensions, € 1.1 mil. to major equipment improvements, € 1.6 mil. to electromechanical equipment, and € 1.0 mil. to land expropriation of Choremi.
+Capital expenditure for 2014 amounted to Euro 104.5 mil.

+An amount of Euro 6.7 mil. has been expended in Megalopolis, out of which Euro 1.4 mil. relates to belt conveyor's extensions, Euro 1.1 mil. to major equipment improvements, Euro 1.6 mil. to electromechanical equipment, and Euro 1.0 mil. land expropriation of Choremi.
 Smaller sums were spent for the purchasing of auxiliary equipment and small construction works.

-An amount of $\in$ 97.8 mil. has been expended in the Lignite Center of Western Macedonia, out of which $\in$ 6.7 mil. relates to conveyor belts' extension, $\in$ 5.1 mil. to upgrades and construction, $\in$ 38.3 mil. to land expropriations ( $\in$ 14.4 mil. for Kleidi, $\in$ 7.8 mil. for Mavropigi, $\in$ 2.6 mil. for Kardia, $\in$ 10.9 mil. for archaeological excavations' costs in Amyntaio and $\in$ 2.6 mil. for archaeological excavations' costs for other mines), $\in$ 8.4 mil. to relating to other investment contract works, $\in$ 4.5 mil. for the new distribution point in South Field and $\in$ 15.8 mil. on initial expenses.
+An amount of Euro 97.8 mil. has been expended in the Lignite Center of Western Macedonia, out of which Euro 6.7 mil. relates to conveyor belts' extension, Euro 5.1 mil. to upgrades and construction, Euro 38.3 mil. to land expropriations (Euro 14.4 mil. for Kleidi, Euro 7.8 mil. for Mavropigi, Euro 2.6 mil. for Kardia, Euro 10.9 mil. for archaeological excavations costs in Amyntaio and Euro 2.6 mil. for archaeological excavations costs for other mines), Euro 8.4 mil. to relating to other investment contract works, Euro 4.5 mil. for the new distribution point in South Field and Euro 15.8 mil. on initial expenses.

-Also $\in$ 3 mil. relate to infrastructure construction by IPTO and HEDNO and $\in$ 10.0 mil. to the purchase of auxiliary equipment.
+Also Euro 3 mil. relate to infrastructure construction by IPTO and HEDNO and Euro 10.0 mil. for the purchase of auxiliary equipment.